 PASS landings may be connected to larger events – festivals, conferences, exhibitions – or as independent interventions.
 The programming of each pop-up studio is curated by Chimurenga in collaboration with local cultural producers and thinkers.

 PASS has landed in and transmitted from Johannesburg, Paris, London, New York, Lagos, Amsterdam, Helsinki and Cairo, featuring over 150 artists, musicians, writers, activists and more.
-Forthcoming landings include Harare, Mexico City and Dakar.
+Forthcoming landings include Harare and Mexico City.

 At the end of each live event, recordings are recirculated via the livestream, and uploaded as podcasts to Chimurenga’s Soundcloud and Mixcloud pages, culminating in an ongoing archive of conversations and experiences.
 Thus, through a single event, the PASS pop-up studio aims to bring together the processes of creation and production; documentation and archiving, and, finally, dissemination and broadcasting.

 Other PASS projects include a series of intimate performance-lectures titled “Stories About Music in Africa”, and stand-alone live events featuring the likes of Floating Points, Ayetoro, Studio Kabako, Cindy Blackman, Anthony Joseph, Philip Tabane, Georgia Anne Muldrow, Toumani Diabate, Netsayi and many, many more.